jishanshaikh4/resume/README.md

+# RESUME/ 🖥️

-// WARNING for v0.1: soon to be deprecated.
+// WARNING for v1: soon to be deprecated (messy).

-Changelog for v0.2:
+Changelog for v2:
-- New formats with complete sources
+- [x] New formats with complete latex/image sources
-- Convert them into ready to use templates
+- [ ] Convert them into ready to use templates (online/offline)
-- Add more creative items (usually suitable for designers and front-end devs)
+- [x] Add more creative items (usually suitable for designers and front-end devs).
+- [ ] Different positions focused e.g. non-tech positions
+- [x] ATS friendly ones!?
-- Cover letter, Footer signature in similar design
+- [ ] Cover letter, footer signature in similar design?
+- [x] 10 Resume Tips and Tricks!!
+[Exclusive]

-Thanks for all the suggestions from community!
+Thanks for all the suggestions from the community!
+Almost all the changes will be incorporated in v2.

 Type | Name | Link |
 -----|------|------|